ild714/100DaysOfSwiftUI/README.md

 Triggering events repeatedly using a timer
 How to be notified when your SwiftUI app moves to the background Supporting specific accessibility needs with SwiftUI

+## Day88

+Designing a single card view
+Building a stack of cards
+Moving views with DragGesture and offset()